stashed/docs/docs/addons/kubedump/namespace/index.md

 > Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/kubedump/namespace/examples).

 ### Prepare for Backup

-In this section, we are going to configure a backup for all the resource YAMLs of our cluster.
+In this section, we are going to configure a backup for all the resource YAMLs of `kube-system` namespace.

 #### Ensure `kubedump` Addon